LiveNathan/blog/_posts/local-llm-testing-blog-post.md

 Compare that to cloud models: Gemini 2.0 Flash hits 100% accuracy in 10 seconds on simple tasks, 85% in 23 seconds on complex tasks.

-**The Timeout Reality:** Many models hit the 300-second (5 minute) timeout on individual test runs.
+**The Timeout Reality:** Many models hit the 300-second (5-minute) timeout on individual test runs.
 That's not total test time—that's *per iteration*.

 ## The Technical Failures